4. Using the Command Line

 By default Zint will output numbered filenames starting with 00001.png, 00002.png etc. To change this behaviour use the -o option in combination with --batch using special characters in the output filename as shown in the table below:

 |@||Insert a number or * (or + on Windows)|

 The following table shows some examples to clarify this method:

 The finished image files can be output directly to stdout for use as part of a pipe by using the --direct option.
-By default --direct will output data as a PNG image, but this can be altered by supplementing the --direct option with a --filetype= option followed by the suffix of the file type required.
+By default --direct will output data as a PNG image (or GIF image if libpng is not present), but this can be altered by supplementing the --direct option with a --filetype option followed by the suffix of the file type required.
 For example:

 zint -b 84 --direct --filetype=pcx -d "Data to encode"

 This command will output the symbol as a PCX file to stdout.
 The currently supported output file formats are shown in the following table:

 |PCX||ZSoft Paintbrush image|

 |SVG||Scalable Vector Graphic|